 A significant objective of this class is learning to explain mathematical results clearly and carefully in writing.
-There are (at least) two reasons why mathematical writing is an imporant part of your education as a mathematician: (1) because it deepens your understanding of the mathematics: the process of writing your ideas in a coherent way forces you to think deeply and carefully, and (2) because effectively communicating your mathematical ideas is an essential aspect of being a scholar.
+There are (at least) two reasons why mathematical writing is an important part of your education as a mathematician: (1) because it deepens your understanding of the mathematics: the process of writing your ideas in a coherent way forces you to think deeply and carefully, and (2) because effectively communicating your mathematical ideas is an essential aspect of being a scholar.

 The written work you submit in this course will be graded for clarity and coherence of exposition, as well as mathematical writing style and correctness.
-I am not requiring volumes of written work, so I expect that the work you do submit is written thoughfully and presented neatly.
+I am not requiring volumes of written work, so I expect that the work you do submit is written thoughtfully and presented neatly.
 Show me your best work.

-There is a grader for this course, so your work will be handed back and forth from me to the grader and back, so please make sure your homework is neatly assembled in a stapled packet and clearly labeled with name, date, problem number, etc. I will instruct the grade to take off points if your homework is not neat.
+Please make sure your homework is neatly assembled in a stapled packet and clearly labeled with name, date, problem number, etc. I reserve the right to take off points if your homework is not neat.